trussworks/formik-to-react-hook-form-migration-guide/README.md

 components that implement your form component will be straightforward:

 1. Create a copy of your custom Formik-aware component
-   - Follow your project's naming and organizational conventions
+   - Follow your project's naming and organizational conventions.
-   - Know that the Formik-aware should be removed when the entire migration effort is completed (see [Cleanup](#cleanup) for more details)
+   - Know that the Formik-aware component should be removed when the entire migration effort is completed (see [Cleanup](#cleanup) for more details).
-2. Use the [Migration Glossary](#migration-glossary) to evaluate which Formik utilities will need to be replaced, and what to replace them with
+2. Use the [Migration Glossary](#migration-glossary) to evaluate which Formik utilities will need to be replaced, and what to replace them with.
 3. Whether you choose to take a TDD approach or not, setting up your unit tests to run against the React Hook Form version of your component is the fastest way to create a tight feedback loop on your progress.
    - It is recommended to do this as soon as you are able to.
-   - Understandably, especially if context providers and mocking are involved, and you are new to React Hook Form, you may not be able to do this confidently
+   - Understandably, especially if context providers and mocking are involved, and you are new to React Hook Form, you may not be able to do this confidently.
-   - If you use [Storybook](https://storybook.js.org/), it can also be a great way to manually sanity test your component with a reasonable feedback loop
+   - If you use [Storybook](https://storybook.js.org/), it can also be a great way to manually sanity test your component with a reasonable feedback loop.
-4. Replace Formik hooks and utilities with the React Hook Form equivalents, extract the necessary return props, and ensure they are properly wired into your resulting markup
+4. Replace Formik hooks and utilities with the React Hook Form equivalents, extract the necessary return props, and ensure they are properly wired into your resulting markup.
-5. Once all Formik references have been removed, iterate on your tests and the component as necessary until all tests pass
+5. Once all Formik references have been removed, iterate on your tests and the component as necessary until all tests pass.

 ### Forms